 We don’t have to tell you that textbooks are expensive.
 Sometimes textbooks can cost more than tuition.
 Because of that, textbooks can be very valuable to a thief.
 Incidents have occurred where organized groups come to a campus and in one afternoon steal thousands of dollars worth of books.
 Sadly, other students have been known to steal a single textbook to sell for gas money.
 To prevent you from becoming a victim of textbook theft, never leave your books unattended, even for a moment.
 It also helps to mark your books with a personal identifier where someone would not think to look, like a specific page toward the middle of the book.

-It may seem simple but it is very important to lock your doors, even when you are gone for just a few minutes.
+It may seem simple, but it is very important to lock your doors and easily accessible windows, even when you are gone for just a few minutes.
 Most crimes are crimes of opportunity.
 It only takes a few seconds for someone to enter your room or your car and take your valuables.
-We recommend that you always lock your door when your room or your car is unattended.
+We recommend that you always lock your door and windows when your room or your car is unattended.
 Don’t give someone the opportunity to make you a victim.

 This may not be seem the most cool thing, but it could save your life.
-If you are going out with someone you don’t know very well or if you are going outside of the campus alone, check in with a friend.
+If you are going out with someone you don’t know very well or if you are going off campus alone, check in with a friend or your family.
 This way if something happens, there will be someone who can alert the University Police Department that you may be in trouble and in need of help.
-Remember, the University Police Department is here to serve you, but it takes all of us, you included, to make the University of North Florida a safe campus to live, study and learn.
+Remember, the UPD is here to serve you, but it takes all of us, you included, to make the University of North Florida a safe campus to live, study and learn.

 Dialing 911 on your phone will connect you to the UPD in the event of an emergency.
 It's also a good idea to add our non-emergency number, (904) 620-2800, to your contacts in case you need us for something less drastic.
 And you know those blue poles with the lights on top throughout campus?
 Those connect straight to the UPD as well.
 Feel free to use them any time you need to reach us.